lmigueel/BioNetComp/README.md

 example: python3 bionetcomp.py --in1 list1.txt --in2 list2.txt --output output_folder --taxid 9606
 ```
-In the output_folder, ppinet generates the following outputs:
+In the output_folder, BioNetComp generates the following outputs:

 Remember: 'network1' and 'network2' labels are associated to --in1 and --in2 list of genes, respectively.
 If there are no edges for network plots, or any nodes for enrichment, a warning will be shown for the user.